FailAcademy/learning/wdp-vancouver/_slides/week-06/03-intro-to-wordpress.md

 - `wp-content/`
    - `plugins` - each plugin usually has its own directory
    - `themes` - each theme as its own directory
-   - `uploads` - created on first uploads
+   - `uploads` - created on first media file upload
 - `wp-includes/`
 - `wp-config.php`